Skip to main content

 Metrics reported

-• Reward momentum (recent vs baseline means, deltas, uncertainty).
+• Recent vs baseline reward means, deltas, and uncertainty.

-• Review status counts so you can spot unreviewed spikes.
+• Review status counts so pending/quarantined sessions surface immediately.

-• Model breakdown (student/teacher session counts and rewards) extracted from adapter telemetry.
+• Model usage breakdown (student/teacher pairings drawn from adapter telemetry).

-• Discovery references tying each learning key back to the onboarding metadata in discovery_runs.
+• Discovery references tying each learning key back to discovery_runs.

-Benchmark student/teacher combinations against the synthetic runtime dataset.
+Benchmark student/teacher combinations against the synthetic runtime dataset and capture latency + reward deltas:

 --dataset atlas/data/synthetic_runtime_tasks.jsonl \